 - An additional 32% were introduced to AA by a treatment facility

 - 59% of AA members received some form of treatment or counselling before going to AA

-Ergo the frequent success stories in AA tend to dovetail with evidence-based counselling engagements such as provided by our centre or in personal growth, coaching and development programmes based on psychology principals.
-Evidence suggests that for those people, AA attendance can be a source of long term recovery in that AA is free to use, easy to access, all-encompassing global support system….best used after evidence-based treatment as further support.
+Ergo the frequent success stories in AA tend to dovetail with some form of evidence-based counselling engagement such as provided by our care centre or in personal growth, coaching and development programmes that are based on core psychology principals.
+Evidence suggests that for those people, AA attendance can be a source of long term recovery in that AA/NA is free to use, easy to access with a global support system but should be used in conjunction with evidence-based treatment as the primary source of treatment.

-Bottom line is we do recover, all in our own ways and that is something we support.
+Bottom line is we do recover, all in our own ways and that is something we support at Recovery Direct.
 If you have tried 12 steps and you still can’t quiet the noise in your head, perhaps you ought to start looking at evidence-based treatment options.